Agriculture's Sustainable Future In The Gardening World

-Although it was commonplace in earlier eras, urbanization and industrialization led to a more specialized commercial agriculture, where the same plants are grown on the same plots every year.
-Unfortunately, the annual reappearance of the same crop attracts others higher on the food chain, namely pests and insects.
-In response, farmers apply generous amounts of chemical pesticide to protect their harvests.
+It was commonplace in earlier eras.
+Urbanization and industrialization led to a more specialized commercial agriculture.
+The same plants are grown on the same plots every year; unfortunately, the annual reappearance of the same crop attracts others higher on the food chain, namely pests and insects.
+In response, farmers apply generous amounts of chemical pesticides to protect their harvests.
 Such chemicals seep into the soil and the groundwater, rendering the land less able to produce robust yields over time.
 Crop rotation keeps pests at bay without the need for chemical treatments.

 Another method of controlling pests is to climb a link up the food chain and utilize predator pests.
 Frequent feasters on corn, for example, are the armyworm, the aphid, and the Japanese beetle.
 Rather than dealing with the unintended consequences of chemical insecticides, some farmers choose to introduce predator bugs like parasitic wasps, lacewings, and centipedes that, for instance, have strong appetites for aphids.

 Other artificial substances used by commercial farmers include herbicides and fertilizers.
 Like pesticides, these compounds produce detrimental side effects while seemingly protecting the plants and nourishing the soil.
 Their components contaminate the soil and water, negatively affecting the wildlife and humans who consume the food and drink the water.
 The good news is that use of chemicals can be drastically reduced with the sustainable practice of planting cover crops during the off-season.
-Such growth has a three-fold benefit: protects against soil erosion; repels the presence of weeds; and fosters soil fertility.
-Popular cover crops include clover, oats and hairy vetch.
+Such growth has a three-fold benefit: it protects against soil erosion, repels the presence of weeds, and fosters soil fertility.
+Popular cover crops include clover, oats, and hairy vetch.

 For your Agriculture needs visit TN Nursery